Here's what you all did for Purple Day...

 Cannabis-based medicines for epilepsy have two primary active ingredients: CBD (cannabidiol) which is non-psychoactive and THC (tetrahydrocannabinol) which is psychoactive and results in a so-called “high”; the relative safety of THC use in children is unknown but there is concern it may cause permanent damage to the brain;

-A pharmaceutically prepared CBD add-on treatment (used alongside existing antiepileptic drugs) for the treatment of seizures in children with Dravet or Lennox-Gastaut syndromes has been granted a marketing authorisation by the European Medicines Agency (EMA) and is currently undergoing approval by NICE;
+Epidyolex is a pharmaceutically prepared CBD add-on treatment (used alongside clobazam) for the treatment of seizures in children with Dravet syndrome or Lennox-Gastaut syndrome;

 If you have any questions or concerns about cannabis-based medicines please speak with your consultant.